By Chantal India, on 7 May 2020

 Once you understand how to properly use automation, you’ll have to consider what tools you’re going to use.

-Several of the best marketing automation programs in place today are:
+Here are several of the best marketing automation programs in place today.

 1. Hubspot: This platform has many very useful tools for marketing professionals and its core is to facilitate the marketing and sales automation.
 Your workflow solution is designed to drive growth and spend less time on repetitive tasks.
 It also offers a free CRM to get started with unlimited lead capability.